 Fiscal Representation - What Is It and Do You Need It?

-If you or your company provides goods or services in a foreign country, there may be a requirement to appoint fiscal representation there to look after possible VAT obligations.
+If you or your company provides goods or services in a foreign country, there may be a requirement to appoint a fiscal representative there to look after possible VAT obligations.
 So, what exactly is it, and do you need it?

 What is fiscal representation?